PDMLab/docker-compose/readme.md

 `docker-compose` is a small library that allows you to run [docker-compose](https://docs.docker.com/compose/) (which is still required) via Node.js.
 This is useful to bootstrap test environments.

-As of version 1.0, this library only supports `docker compose` (v2, the docker "compose" plugin).
+As of version 1.0, this library supports `docker compose` (v2, the docker "compose" plugin) by default.
 The `docker-compose` (v1) has been removed from recent releases of Docker Desktop and is no longer supported.
-Use the `0.x` versions of this library if you still need to use the old `docker-compose` (v1).
+However, you can still force the use of `docker-compose` by using the [standanlone mode](#standalone-mode).

 ## Installation